mehti-roshan/proxy-farm/README.md

 The master proxy works via rotating requests with round robin throught the dongle proxies

 Things i have to do in the future:
- - Automatically create the routing tables if they do not exist or there aren't enough of them in the Linux rt_tables file
+ - Automatically create the routing tables if they do not exist or there aren't enough of them in the Linux rt_tables file ✓
+ - Add net.ipv4 forward enabling in scripts

 Things i might add in the future:
  - Containerize the application with a docker image